jakethorn/TensorFlow-Unity/README.md

 <img style="float: right;" src="Misc/Plot.png">
 <br>

-An **Unity environment** was created to simulate the robot and his envirnement.
+A **Unity environment** was created to simulate the robot and its envirnement.

 + The robot is in the center
 + The red cube represents the button